fmmmlee/multiMutant/README.md

 - make appropriate changes to script run inside docker container
   - copy resulting files to host
  - fix libstdc++5 being unresolved in rMutant on the container - change base image or add package in dockerfile?
+- container-spawning script:
-- change container-spawning script to take an image name as an argument
+  - take an image name as an argument
+  - run container in background `sudo docker run -d [..]`